hatayama/uMCP/Packages/src/Editor/ARCHITECTURE.md

 ```

 Its primary responsibilities are:
-1.  **Running a TCP Server (`McpBridgeServer`)**: Listens for connections from the TypeScript server to receive commands.
+1.  **Running a TCP Server (`McpBridgeServer`)**: Listens for connections from the TypeScript server to receive tool requests.
-2.  **Executing Unity Operations**: Processes received commands to perform actions within the Unity Editor, such as compiling the project, running tests, or retrieving logs.
+2.  **Executing Unity Operations**: Processes received tool requests to perform actions within the Unity Editor, such as compiling the project, running tests, or retrieving logs.
-3.  **Security Management**: Validates and controls command execution through `McpSecurityChecker` to prevent unauthorized operations.
+3.  **Security Management**: Validates and controls tool execution through `McpSecurityChecker` to prevent unauthorized operations.
 4.  **Session Management**: Maintains client sessions and connection state through `McpSessionManager`.
 5.  **Providing a User Interface (`McpEditorWindow`)**: Offers a GUI within the Unity Editor for developers to manage and monitor the MCP server.
 6.  **Managing Configuration**: Handles the setup of `mcp.json` files required by LLM tools like Cursor, Claude, and VSCode.